Learning Module 03A Exponential Functions

 NOTE : Unless otherwise stated, do not round any intermediate calculations.
 Then round the final answer to four places for the remainder of this section.

-The exponential model for the population of deer is (Note that this exponential function models short-term growth.
+(Note that this exponential function models short-term growth.
 As the inputs gets large, the output will get increasingly larger, so much so that the model may not be useful in the long term.)

 We can graph our model to observe the population growth of deer in the refuge over time.
-Notice that the graph passes through the initial points given in the problem and
+Notice that the graph passes through the initial points given in the problem

 We can also see that the domain for the function is